dimkr/tootik/README.md

                   ┗━━━━━━━━━━━━━━┛
 ```

-[Resolver](https://pkg.go.dev/github.com/dimkr/tootik/fed#Resolver) is responsible for fetching [Actor](https://pkg.go.dev/github.com/dimkr/tootik/ap#Actor)s that represent users of other servers, using `user@domain` pairs and [WebFinger](https://datatracker.ietf.org/doc/html/rfc7033).
+[Resolver](https://pkg.go.dev/github.com/dimkr/tootik/fed#Resolver) is responsible for fetching [Actor](https://pkg.go.dev/github.com/dimkr/tootik/ap#Actor)s that represent users of other servers, using an ID or a `user@domain` pair and [WebFinger](https://datatracker.ietf.org/doc/html/rfc7033).
 The fetched objects are cached in `persons`, and contain properties like the user's inbox URL and public key.

 [fed.Queue](https://pkg.go.dev/github.com/dimkr/tootik/fed#Queue) uses [Resolver](https://pkg.go.dev/github.com/dimkr/tootik/fed#Resolver) to make a list of unique inbox URLs each activity should be delivered to.
 If this is a wide delivery (a public post or a post to followers) and two recipients share the same `sharedInbox`, [fed.Queue](https://pkg.go.dev/github.com/dimkr/tootik/fed#Queue) delivers the activity to both recipients in a single request.